 - Neil likes living in Seattle because Washington has zero state income tax.

-While many of the things that I took away from our conversation were things that I’ve heard before, it was good to hear it again from Neil.
-It helped me realign and focus my own personal and professional goals, and set me on my way to become as cool as he is.
+While many of the things that I took away from our conversation were things that I’ve heard before, it was good to hear them again from Neil.
+It helped me realign and re-focus my own personal and professional goals and set me on my way to becoming as cool as he is.

 Step #5: Ask him how you can be helpful to him

 Back to us helping Neil.
 Neil’s a good friend of the company and has already provided many helpful introductions for us (yes, he really is kind of a big deal).
 With that, we are his retargeting provider of record.